jecksolovyev/com.whitedoc.docs/docs/source/pages/clients/clients.rst

 Java & PHP Software Development Kits
 =====================================

 For further convenience we have built SDK for Java and PHP.

 Java SDK
 ========

-Java SDK, minimal requirements, and a quick start guide can be found at https://github.com/jecksolovyev/com.docstudio.api.client
+| Java SDK, minimal requirements, and a quick start guide can be found at https://github.com/jecksolovyev/com.docstudio.api.client

-.. tip:: You may want to download our Java SDK as a *jar* library at https://github.com/jecksolovyev/com.docstudio.api.client/raw/main/releases/docstudio-api-client-R110.4.jar

 PHP SDK
 =======